AGTTeam/AGTTSite/content/game/naruto/patch/en.md

 icon: fa6-solid:triangle-exclamation
 unwrap: true
 ---
 This hack is for the *Original Japanese ROM* and doesn't translate the game to English.
 If you're looking for the actual English patch, check [this page](/naruto/patch/nds) instead.
+If you have already applied the English translation patch, you do not need to use this hack.
 ::
 ::